Wall Street shakes off inflation rise and closes higher

 Fed officials have repeatedly maintained in recent days that the central bank is not ready to adjust its monetary support, although some have suggested they are open to begin discussing scaling back its bond-buying plan.
 On Thursday, Federal Reserve Bank of Dallas President Robert Kaplan said the labor market was tighter than many realize.

-Despite the data showing a rise in inflation, U.S. Treasury yields fell and helped lift high-growth technology (.SPLRCT) stocks.
-Salesforce.com Inc (CRM.N) climbed after raising its full-year revenue and profit forecasts, helped by increased demand for its cloud-based software during the pandemic. read more
+Despite the data showing a rise in inflation, U.S. Treasury yields fell and helped lift high-growth technology stocks.
+Salesforce.com Inc climbed 5.43% after raising its full-year revenue and profit forecasts, helped by increased demand for its cloud-based software during the pandemic.

 Inflation concerns have persisted for several weeks and weighed on growth names, many of which reside in the tech-heavy Nasdaq, and the index posted its first monthly decline since October.